Alohakaloha/trungscendence/README.md

 ## TODO CHAT
  - message model for private messages
  - load last messages when opening up a private message
+ - fix AppUser does not exist log message
  - system message when user is not connected
  - unblock button in frontend
  - block and unblock message model